azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 Azure_Storage_AuthN_Dont_Allow_Anonymous - needs 'data plane' access to storage account (CA SPN being a 'Reader' cannot do 'ListKeys' to access actual data).

 In general, we make practice to individual teams to perform scan with high privileged role on regular basis to validate Owner access controls results.
-If you wanted to scan all controls using continueous assurance, you have to provide SPN as [Owner RBAC role](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal#grant-access) at subscription scope and [graph API read permissions](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#updating-an-application).
+If you wanted to scan all controls using continuous assurance, you have to provide SPN as [Owner RBAC role](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal#grant-access) at subscription scope and [graph API read permissions](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#updating-an-application).